Local organ donation committees

 The committee chair of a trust or health board organ donation committee is a voluntary role, undertaken by a wide variety of people from many different backgrounds.
-Committee chairs work closely with other principal members of the committee, such as the clinical lead for organ donation (CLOD) and the senior nurse - organ donation (SNOD).
+Committee chairs work closely with other principal members of the committee, such as the clinical lead for organ donation (CLOD) and the specialist nurse - organ donation (SNOD).

 Some chairs may be associated with hospitals in another capacity (for example as Chaplains or non-Executive Directors) whilst others may be lay people from the local community.
 Some may have personal experience and/or extensive knowledge of organ donation while others may take on the role with little or no understanding of donation at the outset.

 Committee chairs are responsible for championing and promoting organ donation, establishing effective working relationships with key stakeholders within the hospital setting and the wider community, and are expected to provide a constructive challenge to organ donation barriers.

 Just as there is a war memorial in every park, every hospital should have a donation memorial.
 It’s a small way to say to donors - you are not forgotten, and thank you